 What are the similarities?
 InSinkErator Evolution Compact vs Essential XTR

 As said before, they look very similar.
 This mostly has to do with the body color which both models share, and the steel belt both have.
 The only difference in their design is that the lower ends of the two disposals look different.
 The lower part of Essential XTR is smooth and continuous while that of Evolution Compact is not.

-When we consider power and other such specifications; both disposals are equipped with 3/4 HP Dura-Drive induction motors.
+When we consider the power and other such specifications; both disposals are equipped with 3/4 HP Dura-Drive induction motors.
 They run at an RPM of 1725.
-Both disposals are continuous feed type ie, you can add food wastes continuously into the disposal while it is running.
+Both disposals are continuous feed types ie, you can add food wastes continuously into the disposal while it is running.

 In terms of build quality both of these machines are made of high-quality Stainless Steel.
 As you know Stainless Steel does not corrode easily.
 Their grinding components are also Stainless Steel which guarantees long life.
 (Check my article ‘Stainless Steel garbage disposals’ to see more SS disposals)

-Both InSinkErator Essential XTR and Evolution Compact models come with a Stainless Steel stopper, a 3-bolt Quick Lock sink mount, discharge tubes, sink baffle and other necessary accessories needed for installation.
+Both InSinkErator Essential XTR and Evolution Compact models come with a Stainless Steel stopper, a 3-bolt Quick Lock sink mount, discharge tubes, sink baffle, and other necessary accessories needed for installation.
 The 3-bolt mounting system reduces vibrations and hence is good at reducing noise.
-These disposals are compatible with each other; one can be replaced with other without any hard work.
+These disposals are compatible with each other; one can be replaced with others without any hard work.